-Lack of proper and clean toilets assigned separately for males and females in order to provide privacy.
-In some countries, due to lack of gender-specific toilets, women shy from using them.
+Lack of proper and clean toilets assigned separately for males and females to provide privacy.
+In some countries, due to the lack of gender-specific toilets, women shy from using them.

-On the other hand, it’s also possible that improper hygiene by women could be transmitted to men using the same toilets.
+On the other hand, it’s also possible that women’s improper hygiene could be transmitted to men using the same toilets.

 3. Lack of means to dispose of used sanitary pads

 Disposing of them out in the open invites more germs and thus a lot of illness.
-In the light of lack of means to dispose of sanitary pads and tampons, correctly many girls do not use them at all.
+In the light of a lack of means to dispose of sanitary pads and tampons correctly, many girls do not use them.

 4. Tampon Tax

-Did you know that many countries still charge a VAT (Value Added Tax aka Tampon Tax) for basic necessities like tampons, pads, etc?
+Did you know that many countries still charge a VAT (Value Added Tax, aka Tampon Tax) for necessities like tampons, pads, etc.?

 Earlier it was considered to be a luxury tax.
-Kenya, Canada, Colombia, and India have now eliminated this tax and many other countries are following suit.
+Kenya, Canada, Colombia, and India have now eliminated this tax, and many other countries follow suit.

 5. Social norms and beliefs play a crucial role